Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Introduction

 \section{Introduction}

 Passage reranking \cite{zhu2021collaborative} is a subtask of question answering and machine reading comprehension that involves retrieving one or several passages (text options) that can best answer a given question.
 Each passage contains one or several sentences, as shown in Table \ref{passage}.
-The most common approach is to model the question-answer (QA) pair \cite{severyn2016modeling}, then compute various similarity measures between obtained representations.
+The most common approach is to model the question-answer (QA) pair, then compute various similarity measures between obtained representations.
 Finally, we can choose the high-score candidates as the answer.

-Prior works focus on enriching the features for sentence representation or enhancing the interaction between a sentence pair, rarely considering the impact of other candidates, so the relationship between candidates is not fully exploited.
-Humans consider not only whether each independent passage matches the question but also whether there is a better choice.
-This implies that enhancing the representation of each passage by interacting with the context information from other candidates can improve the result's confidence.
-Context-independent representations potentially limit sentence semantics when other sentences also provide useful context information for this question.
-For instance, passage A in Table \ref{passage} explains that ``Cardiovascular disease'' refers to heart disease.
-Although passage C does not mention heart disease, we can still get relevant information from candidate A.
+Recent studies have improved the quality of general text embeddings for representing passages.
+BGE \cite{xiao2023c} utilizes the RetroMAE approach for pre-training and employs contrastive learning for fine-tuning.
+Moreover, online services such as OpenAI's text embedding \cite{neelakantan2022text} and Cohere-V3 generate text embeddings through their API.
+While previous work has often focused on enriching text embeddings or enhancing the interaction between question-answer pairs, they have rarely considered the influence of other candidates.
+As a result, the relationships between candidates have not been fully explored.
+When humans select an answer, they consider not only whether each individual passage aligns with the question but also the presence of superior alternatives.
+Especially when the passages are derived from the same document or related documents, their semantics are often incomplete, and other candidates may contain valuable information that can supplement and interpret the current passage.
+Enriching the representation of each passage by considering the context information from other candidates can lead to more confident results.
+We use "list-context" across different passages to differentiate the "context" that is often discussed in the same QA pair.
+Context-independent representations may limit passage semantics when other passages provide useful context information for the question.
+For example, passage A in Table \ref{passage} explains that ``Cardiovascular disease'' refers to heart disease.
+Although passage C does not mention heart disease, we can still derive relevant information from passage A.

 Modeling list-context is a nontrivial task.
 The first challenge is to emphasize the comparative and reference information.
 Previous studies have tackled this challenge by utilizing hierarchical GRU-RNNs to consider context information among sentences \cite{tan2018context}.
 However, they did not explicitly enhance sentence representation by leveraging other candidates.
 Another approach is multi-mention learning, which models multiple mentions in a document to answer questions \cite{swayamdipta2017multi}.
 While these methods have made significant contributions, they do not explicitly model the context information in the passage list.
 To address this limitation, we propose a list-context attention mechanism, composed of static attention and adaptive attention.
 This mechanism injects list-context information into the passage, allowing each candidate to consider the whole list semantics by attending to all the candidates.
 Additionally, adaptive attention enables each passage to adaptively interact with other candidates by considering their correlation information.